omarmabdulwahhab/Network-Security-FinalProject/README.md

 # CypherShare
  CipherShare: A Secure Distributed File Sharing Platform with User-Centric  Credential Management

-# CipherShare - Usage Guide
+# CypherShare - Usage Guide

 ## Register
 - Select the **"Register"** option from the menu.